SeyyedKhandon/js-blockchain/readme.md

-This is a simple blockchain written in typescript just to understand blockchain better.
+This is a simple proof of work blockchain written in typescript just to understand blockchain better.